 What is Drama Therapy?

 If you are new to drama therapy, welcome!

 If you have never heard of drama therapy before, you will benefit most from reading this general overview.
-Both role theory and role play are an important part of drama therapy, and it helps to know what that means.
+Both role theory and role play are important parts of drama therapy, and it helps to know what that means.

 “Do you take insurance or offer insurance reimbursement for drama therapy services?”